belle2/basf2/tracking/doc/trackFinding/ckf.rst

 All SVDRecoTracks from SVD standalone track finding that were not combined with an existing CDCRecoTrack before are now extrapolated into the CDC volume to attach CDC hits to these tracks in the *ToCDCCKF*.
 Often these tracks have a rather low transverse momentum :math:`p_{T}` so that track parts in the CDC are often quite small.
 This makes it difficult for the CDC track finding to identify tracks.
 The goal is to improve the momentum resolution with the additional CDC hits.

 To reduce the problem of combinatorics, this CKF does not create all the relations in advance before traversing the tree, but builds the relations and thus the tree in each step considering only the next possible hits.
-In addition, the it does not use the scheme of five filters described above ...
-TODO ...
+It loops over all the seeds and uses them as a starting point.
+Then, it creates all the possible next states from the CDC hits applying a loose preselection on the difference in :math:`\varphi` and the difference in CDC layer number, which are then filtered more thoroughly in the next steps.
+All selected states are then extrapolated and updated without a filter in between, so basically the *second filter* from above is skipped.
+Afterwards, a selection on the best fit results is performed and the next sub-tree is created and checked.
+Once all seeds were processed and extrapolated to the furthest possible extend, a final track selection is performed and the results are stored as RecoTracks.

 .. _tracking_ecl2cdc_ckf:

 ECL to CDC CKF
 """"""""""""""

+This CKF is still experimental and not actively used.
+The idea is that we might miss tracks that are very forward or backward and have rather low transverse momentum , e.g. electrons, during track reconstruction.
+These particles can nonetheless create ECLClusters that are reconstructed.
+The ECL clusters are used to estimate the momentum of the particle, based on the cluster energy and the location.
+The clusters are then used to create seed states, which are then extrapolated to the CDC as in the :ref:`ToCDCCKF<tracking_svd2cdc_ckf>`.
+More active development of this feature would be needed to improve the performance of this CKF before we would actively use it.

 .. _tracking_svd2pxd_ckf: